gwb/RGOB/README.md

 The main entry point is the `gob` function, which computes the point estimate and associated confidence interval, using the specified regression function.
-The code below gives a simple example of how to ajdust using a linear model:
+The code below gives a simple example of how to adjust using a both linear and non-linear models:

 ``` r
 library(RGOB)